Swap Mr Whippy for These Soft Serve Ice Creams

 There’s nothing quite like the sound of the ice cream van on a sunny day to stir up some serious nostalgia and have you rummaging in your pocket for change whilst you drool at the prospect of a cone in your hand.
 But Mr Whippy isn’t the only soft serve in town (and have you seen how much they cost now?) as a whole host of cafes, restaurants and pop-ups are swirling some seriously inventive flavours.
-Forget the 99 because Siobhan Gunner aka @hotspothunter has rounded up the best silky, creamy swirls in London.
+Forget the 99 because Siobhan Gunner aka @hotspothunter has rounded up the best soft serve ice cream in London.

 Soft & Swirly